JanssenProject/jans/jans-core/shibboleth-idp/docs/asynchronous_activation.md

    *nothing* about Workers, queues, or leases.
 Its only activation surface is the methods `activate()`, `finalizeActivation(...)`, `cancelActivation()`.
 2. **Activation Coordination** (`io.jans.shibboleth.activation`) — `WorkOrchestrator`, `WorkItem`, `Worker`,
-   leases (`activation.model` for the coordination aggregate and its value objects; `activation.workers` for the Worker and orchestrator).
+   leases (`activation.model` for the `WorkItem` aggregate and its value objects; `activation.workers` for the `Worker`, its `WorkerId`, and the orchestrator — each package owns its own type's identity).
 It observes that a TR *wants* activation, drives Workers to satisfy it, then feeds the result back through the TR's existing method.

 > **DDD rule:** the TR aggregate must **not** reference the coordination context, and the coordination